MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-query-builder.md

 ![Screenshot showing different conditions you can use](../../media/guided-hunting/query-builder-hunt-ip-3.png)

-**Event** filter is filtering for the different event types logged.
+**Event** filter looks for the different event types logged.
 It is equivalent to the **ActionType** column which exists in most of the tables in advanced hunting.
-Select it to select one or more event types to filter for.
-To look for successful network communication events, expand the **DeviceNetworkEvents** section and then choose **ConnectionSuccess**:
+Select it to choose one or more event types to filter for.
+To look for successful network communication events, expand the **DeviceNetworkEvents** section and then choose `ConnectionSuccess`:

 ![Screenshot showing different conditions you can use](../../media/guided-hunting/query-builder-hunt-ip-4.png)